-Guildhouse School uses Microsoft Teams as its standard communication system and students will be taught how and encouraged to use this system as well.
+Guildhouse School and Premier House use Microsoft Teams as the standard communication system.
+Students will be shown how to use this at induction and encouraged to use it through the year.

 School and PH contact numbers

 Students must store these numbers in their mobile phones.
 Parents may also use these numbers.